harvard-edtech/edtech-guide/ComprehensiveGuide.md

 });
 ```

-As with errors, you can add more information to your action log entry by adding a subcontext, tags, and/or metadata:
+As with errors, you can add more information to your action log entry by adding a subcontext, tags, level (log level), and/or metadata:

 ```ts
 logClientEvent({